juanvillato/Final/README.md

 changes to readme file on local and ready to merge

-adding some changes directly in github.com to verify how it works doing this
+adding some changes directly in github.com to verify how it works